In this tutorial today, I’m going to show you how to go about reducing or eliminating finger squeaks in acoustic guitar recordings.

 For this, you would have to figure out the point in dB at which the finger squeaks are coming to, and you would use either a compressor or a limiter to quickly latch on to that sound, to decrease or eliminate it.

-Additionally, the processor that’s commonly used for vocal recordings, the “de-esser,” can also be used for eliminating finger squeaks.
+Additionally, the one processor – among many (my guide) – that’s commonly used for vocal recordings, the “de-esser,” can also be used for eliminating finger squeaks.
 Figuring out how to use this is a little bit more work, but with some practice, you could probably figure it out.

-We’ll explore the use of the de-esser in another tutorial at some point in the future.
+We’ll explore the use of the de-esser in another tutorial at some point in the future, however, the one that comes stock in Garageband isn’t great.
+The Fab Filter De-Esser on Plugin Boutique has a much better reputation and it works way better.

 Remember, finger squeaks are part of what gives the guitar track its natural human quality.
 Similar to drumming, if every part of the kit is perfectly quantized, it’s going to rob the song of its human quality, so use it as much as you have to, but be wary of what you’re doing.